 Once we have established that technology adoption facilitates the discovery of new business opportunities through increases in the number of customers and the number of transactions, we continue our analysis by examining whether the average demographic profile of the customers of an establishment changes upon adoption.
 Because we show in Tables 4 and 5 that there are differences between the average customer pre-adoption and average customer post-adoption, we now examine changes in the customer profile by age, gender and zip code.
 Importantly for us, the report identifies customers according to two gender groups (male/female), six age groups (<25, 25-34, 35-44, 45-54, 55-64, 65>), and customer dwelling zip code.
-Moreover, the report highlights the most important customer profile of the store and the sector-zip code independently.
+Moreover, the report highlights the most important customer profile of the adopting establishment and its sector-zip code independently.
 This allows establishments to identify differences between their own main customer type and the main customer type of their closest competitors in the same sector and in the same zip code.

 For this purpose, we identify the main customer type (one of the 12 gender-age groups described above) for each sector-province dyad and calculate the share of revenues from each establishment's main customer type according to their sector-province dyad.
-Then we create a dummy variable "Large Share" that equals 1 if the share of revenues from the main customer type is above the median among all adopters, and 0 otherwise.
-The dummy variable "Small Share" gives value 1 to an adopter if the share of revenues from the main customer type is below the median among all adopters, and 0 otherwise.
+Then we create two dummy variables: "Large Share" that equals 1 if the share of revenues from the main customer type is above the median among all adopters, and 0 otherwise; and "Small Share" that gives value 1 to an adopter if the share of revenues from the main customer type is below the median among all adopters, and 0 otherwise.
 Columns 1 and 2 in Table 6 show that technology adoption does not significantly change the share of revenues from the main customer type.
-Yet, in Columns 3 and 4 we investigate whether the no-effect is a true no-effect or suffers from compositional issues.
-Indeed, findings in Columns 3 and 4 show that those establishments with larger shares of the main customer type upon adoption.
+Yet, in Columns 3 and 4 we investigate whether the no-effect is a true noeffect or is the result of compositional issues.
+Indeed, findings in Columns 3 and 4 show that those establishments with larger shares of the main customer type pre-adoption are likely to decrease the share of revenues from the main customer type upon adoption.
 Conversely, establishments with smaller shares increase their share of revenues from the main customer type.
+Column 4 uses the control function IV and so we include the error term of the first stage as control in the regression specification.

-In Appendix Table A3, we investigate whether our findings on changes in the share of revenue from the main customer type are driven by the numerator (more or less sales to this customer type) or the denominator (more or less sales to other customer types and in total).
-Our results show that findings in Columns 1 to 4 of Table 6 are driven by: (1) establishments with small share of sales to the prime customer group increasing their sales to this group; and (2) establishments with a high share of sales to the prime customer group decreasing the share of their sales to this group as a result of selling more to other groups but not reducing their sales to the prime group.
+In appendix Table A6, we investigate whether our results on the changes in the share of revenue from the main customer type are driven by the numerator (more or less sales to this customer type) or the denominator (more or less sales to other customer types and in total).
+Our findings in appendix Table A6 show that findings in Columns 1 to 4 of Table 6 are driven by: (1) establishments with small share of sales to the prime customer group increasing their sales to this group; and (2) establishments with a high share of sales to the prime customer group decreasing the share of their sales to this group as a result of selling more to other groups but not reducing their sales to the prime customer group.